virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 For some community members with limited mobility, either for family, health, or budget reasons, traditional conferences are off limits altogether, and online events are the only available option.
 Online events are also free from most of the expensive and time-consuming aspects of conference organisation: finding a venue, arranging lodging and catering for the participants.
 With planning and logistics out of the way, virtual conferences can be organized much faster and can easily respond to the latest scientific developments (see a comparison of typical timelines in the figure).
-Because of being easier to attend and accommodating hundreds of participants, online events are also more inclusive, and reach an even broader audience if the talks are recorded.
+Since online events are easier to attend and since they accommodate hundreds of participants, they are also more inclusive.
+If the talks are recorded and published, they reach an even broader audience.

 ![](planning_checklist.png)